JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-publish-lib.md

 Specify the group, version, and the [repositories](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:repositories) where the library should be published.
 The plugin creates publications automatically.

+> Here and further down the page all examples show the `shared/build.gradle.kts` file, not the root project configuration.
+>
+{type="tip"}

 ```kotlin
 plugins {
     //...